henryy/henryy.github.io/_pages/about.md

 I am an assistant professor at [Institute for Network Sciences and Cyberspace](http://www.insc.tsinghua.edu.cn/) ,[Tsinghua University](https://www.tsinghua.edu.cn/) in Beijing, China.

 **I'm always looking for highly motivated Ph.D., master, and undergraduate students interested in AI or security.
-Besides, degrees in math or physics are plus.
+Besides, experience or degrees in math or physics are plus.
 Please send me an email with your CV if you are interested.**

 Bio
 ------